StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 Right now, Ghidra is displaying the beginning of the ROM file, which doesn't contain anything interesting for us.
 Let's go to a different place in the ROM that contains disassembled code.

-For this demonstration, we'll use the function at address 0x80450e0.
-To navigate to this address, press 'g' and enter in "80450e0" to make Ghidra navigate to `FUN_080450e0`.
+For this demonstration, we'll use the function at address 0x80450E0.
+To navigate to this address, press 'g' and enter in "80450E0".
 Scroll down a bit to see the whole function, which looks like this:
 >![](/assets/img/reverse-engineering/ghidra-example-function.png)<br>
 >FUN_080450e0 in Ghidra